ouarrho/Ouarrho/README.md

 - 📍 Kenitra, Morocco.

 # 🥇 My Expertise
-- I possess a versatile skill set in programming languages such as JavaScript, Rust, SQL, Java, Solidity, and PHP.
-My expertise lies in JavaScript, with proficiency in utilizing a broad range of frameworks and tools, including Node.js, Deno, React, Vue, Svelte, Solid, Qwik, Express.js, Astro.js, jQuery, Electron, Tauri, and many others.
+- I possess a versatile skill set in programming languages such as JavaScript, Rust, SQL, Solidity, and much more.
+My expertise lies in JavaScript, with proficiency in utilizing a broad range of frameworks and tools, including Node.js, React, Astro.js, NestJS, React Native, Tauri, and many others.
 As a passionate Rust, I am deeply intrigued by its ability to create resilient and high-performing applications.

 # ⛓️ Blockchain Enthusiast
 - I'm also deeply interested in blockchain technology and cryptocurrencies.
 I believe that blockchain has the potential to revolutionize the way we transact and interact with each other, and I'm committed to exploring the possibilities and addressing the current challenges with blockchain.